ArunavoBasu/autogen_learning/README.md

 4. Agents who uses external tools for achieving goals

-### We must need OpenAI Api Key for calling the third party tool in the AutoGen as tool is called by a parameter 'llm', where ChatOpenAI is used, and to access ChatOpenAI we need OpenAI Api key.
+### FYI: We must need OpenAI Api Key for calling the third party tool in the AutoGen as tool is called by a parameter 'llm', where ChatOpenAI is used, and to access ChatOpenAI we need OpenAI Api key.